ingridevv/fylo-frontend/README.md

-# Fylo Landing Page Front End
+# Fylo Front End Web

+**Fylo** is a cloud-storage company that offers users a secure and centralized web location to store and access their files from anywhere.
+The platform emphasizes a seamless and engaging user experience.

-This is a solution to the [Fylo dark theme landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/fylo-dark-theme-landing-page-5ca5f2d21e82137ec91a50fd).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+The Front End is a solution to the [Fylo dark theme landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/fylo-dark-theme-landing-page-5ca5f2d21e82137ec91a50fd).

 ## Table of contents